 Alex Snodgrass and The Defined Dish

-Alex focuses on developing easy and delicious healthy meals, many of them Whole30 compliant recipes.
+Alex focuses on developing easy and delicious healthy meals, many of them Whole30-compliant recipes.
 With her beautiful photographs and simple instructions, Alex’s recipes are geared for any cook trying to put a healthy meal on the dinner table.
-This striking millennial, with recipes like lemon-basil chicken skillet and cedar plank salmon with deconstructed guacamole, has inspired me to try new things and up my mealtime game.
+With recipes like lemon-basil chicken skillet and cedar plank salmon with deconstructed guacamole, Alex inspires me to try new things and up my mealtime game.

 As I poke my head into kitchen drawers and cupboards, loving the stash of linens and dishes she uses in her photos, we discuss the fact she has no “system.”
-I am looking for her meal schedules, her lists, her recipe calendar.
-Amazingly, Alex confesses she doesn’t spend her Sundays prepping for the week or stocking her freezer with prepared items.
+I am looking for her meal schedules, lists, and recipe calendar.
+Alex confesses she doesn’t spend her Sundays prepping for the week or stocking her freezer with prepared items.
 “I am not a planner.
 That takes away the joy of cooking,” she says.
 This laid-back Texan continues to surprise me when she declares she “loves to go to the grocery store.”
-Seriously?!

-As she explains what I “just” need to do to make this in my own kitchen, I encourage her to list the steps and her most basic Cooking 101 tips on her blog.
+As she explains what I “just” need to do to make this in my kitchen, I encourage her to list the steps and the most basic Cooking 101 tips on her blog.
 She asks me—and I have been cooking reasonably good meals for a long time—if I know the importance of using salt and pepper on all the layers of a dish.
 What?
-Evidently, you don’t only add salt and pepper at the end of the soup.
+You don’t only add salt and pepper at the end of the soup.
 Alex believes “seasoning well is what makes good food great.”

 The small Texas town of Celina had very few restaurants, so Alex grew up appreciating home-cooked meals.
 Although she doesn’t eat pasta often these days, her favorite recipe reflects her Italian upbringing.
 She loves pasta served with the super simple cacio e pepe sauce—a flavorful mix of butter, cheese, and loads of pepper.
 She adds she also loves a good filet mignon.